 Ask yourself this: which business comes across as the most credible and trustworthy – the company whose website is listed on page one of Google search results, or the company whose website is buried deep in one of the hundreds of other pages?
 It’s a no-brainer.

 In the mind of the searcher, page one equals authority.

-What’s more, 75% of searchers start their “customer journey” with a Google search.
+What’s more, Google is undoubtedly the most popular search engine.
 The more content you can get to rank on that prestigious first page, the more chances you have of attracting a steady flow of on-target traffic to your website.

 Whether the goal of a webpage is to generate sales, drive page views, get newsletter sign ups or boost conversions, SEO is a cost-effective solution to standing out in a crowded market.